zeroluck/docs/sources/reference/lib/using-scim.md

 ### Adding an entity using SCIM 2.0

-SCIM 2.0 client API comes with two methods to add an entity using createPerson method.
-For **createPerson**, firstly, you can pass the person you want to add as *ScimPerson* object and you specify the desired media type format “XML/JSON” and SCIM-client API will parse the ScimPerson object into XML or JSON and send your request.
+The SCIM 2.0 client API comes with two methods to add an entity using the *createPerson* method.
+This method expects the person you want to add as a *ScimPerson* object, and the desired media type format such as “XML/JSON”.
+Then, the SCIM client API will parse the ScimPerson object into XML or JSON, and send your request.

 ```
 Scim2Client client = Scim2Client.oAuthInstance(userName, passWord, clientID, clientSecret, domainURL, oxAuthDomain);